Lake Biwa: Area and use

 It serves as a reservoir for the cities of Kyoto and Ōtsu and is a valuable resource for nearby textile industries.
 It provides drinking water for about 15 million people in the Kansai region.
 Lake Biwa is a breeding ground for freshwater fish, including trout, and for the pearl culture industry.

-The Lake Biwa Canal, built in the late 1890s and later expanded during the Taishō period played a role of great importance in the rekindling of Kyoto's industrial life, after a steep decline following the transfer of the capital to Tokyo.
+The Lake Biwa Canal, built in the late 1890s and later expanded during the Taishō era, played a crucial role in the revival of Kyoto's industrial life after a steep decline following the transfer of the capital to Tokyo.

-Lake Biwa is home to many popular beaches along the north-western shore, in particular, for example, Shiga Beach and Omi-Maiko.
-The Mizunomori Water Botanical Garden and The Lake Biwa Museum in Kusatsu are also of interest.
+Lake Biwa is home to many popular beaches along the northwestern shore, in particular Shiga and Ōmi-Maiko.
+The Mizunomori Water Botanical Garden and the Lake Biwa Museum in Kusatsu are also of interest.

-The Lake Biwa Marathon takes place in Ōtsu, the city at the southern end of the lake, annually since 1962.
+The Lake Biwa Marathon took place annually in Ōtsu, the city at the southern end of the lake, from 1962 until 2021.

 Natural history

-Lake Biwa is of tectonic origin and is one of the world's oldest lakes, dating to at least 4 million years ago.
-This long uninterrupted age has allowed for a notably diverse ecosystem to evolve in the lake.
-Naturalists have documented more than 1000 species and subspecies in the lake, including about 60 endemics.
+Lake Biwa is of tectonic origin and is one of the world's oldest lakes, dating to at least 4 million years ago (mid-Pliocene).
+This long, uninterrupted period has allowed for a notably diverse ecosystem to evolve in the lake.
+Naturalists have documented more than 1000 species and subspecies in the lake, including about sixty endemics.
 Lake Biwa is an important place for water birds.
-About 5,000 water birds visit Lake Biwa every year.
+About 5000 water birds visit Biwa every year.

-There are 46 native fish species and subspecies in the lake, including 11 species and 5 subspecies that are endemic or near-endemic.
+There are 46 native fish species and subspecies in the lake, including eleven species and five subspecies that are endemic or near-endemic.
 The endemic species are five cyprinids (Carassius cuvieri, Gnathopogon caerulescens, Ischikauia steenackeri, Opsariichthys uncirostris and Sarcocheilichthys biwaensis), a true loach (Cobitis magnostriata), two gobies (Gymnogobius isaza and Rhinogobius biwaensis), two silurid catfish (Silurus biwaensis and S. lithophilus) and a cottid (Cottus reinii).

-The Biwa trout is also endemic to the lake, but some maintain that it is a subspecies of the widespread masu salmon rather than a separate species.
-The remaining endemic fish are subspecies of Carassius auratus, Cobitis minamorii, Sarcocheilichthys variegatus and Squalidus (chankaensis) biwae.
+The Biwa trout is also endemic to the lake, but some maintain that it is a subspecies of the widespread masu rather than a separate species.
+The remaining endemic fish are subspecies of Nigorobuna, Cobitis minamorii, Sarcocheilichthys variegatus and a local variety of Khanka gudgeon.

-Lake Biwa is also the home of a large number of molluscs, including 38 freshwater snails (19 endemic) and 16 bivalves (9 endemic).
+Lake Biwa is also the home of a large number of molluscs, including 38 freshwater snails (19 endemic) and 16 bivalves (nine endemic).

-Recently the biodiversity of the lake has suffered greatly due to the invasion of foreign fish, the black bass and the bluegill.
-Bluegill were presented to the Emperor and later freed in the lake as a food source for other fish.
-Black bass were introduced as a sport fish.
-In July 2009, a largemouth bass weighing 10.12 kg (22 pounds, 4 ounces) was caught from the lake by Manabu Kurita.
-It has been officially certified by the International Game Fish Association (IGFA) to tie the largemouth bass world record held solely by George Perry for 77 years.
+Recently, the biodiversity of the lake has suffered greatly due to invasive species of foreign fish, in particular black bass and the bluegill.
+Black bass were introduced in 1925 as a game fish.
+In July 2009, a largemouth bass weighing 10.12 kg (22 lb 4 oz) was caught from Biwa by Manabu Kurita.
+It has been officially certified by the International Game Fish Association (IGFA) to tie the largemouth bass world record, held solely by George Perry for 77 years.
+During a visit to Chicago in 1966, Mayor Richard J. Daley presented live bluegills to then-Prince Akihito, an avid ichthyologist; they were later released into lakes in Japan as a game fish.